rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 3. Install the AWS cloud controller manager after the cluster finishes provisioning.
 Note that the cluster isn't successfully provisioned and nodes are still in an `uninitialized` state until you deploy the cloud controller manager.
 This can be done manually, or via [Helm charts in UI](#helm-chart-installation-from-ui).

-Refer to the offical AWS upstream documentation for the [cloud controller manager](https://kubernetes.github.io/cloud-provider-aws).
+Refer to the official AWS upstream documentation for the [cloud controller manager](https://kubernetes.github.io/cloud-provider-aws).

 </TabItem>
 </Tabs>